 Share if you like!JUMP TO RECIPE

-Is a pho still a pho without soy sauce (or any other extra salty alternative) and salty broth?
+Is a pho still a pho without soy sauce (or any other extra salty alternative) and a salty broth?
 I think the answer is yes, but again, an original pho isn’t vegan either.
-It is therefore a question of perception and taste.
-If you think this low sodium vegan pho is still a real pho soup, then the recipe is right below.
+So it’s a matter of perception and taste.
+If you think that this low sodium vegan pho is still a worthy pho soup, then the recipe is just below.

-The broth ingredients for this low sodium vegan pho include unsalted vegetable broth, yellow onion, garlic, ginger, rice vinegar and vegan brown sugar.
-These are the ingredients used to add flavor to the broth with the spices.
+Broth ingredients for this low sodium vegan pho include unsalted vegetable broth, yellow onion, garlic, ginger, rice vinegar, and brown sugar.
+These are the ingredients used to add flavor to the broth apart from spices.

 This is the heart of the recipe.
-For this spice blend, I used star anise, cloves, cinnamon stick, coriander seeds, fennel seeds and cardamom seeds.
-Slightly toasting these spices and boiling them in the vegetable broth is what creates the unique aromas of this recipe.
+For this spice blend, I used star anise, cloves, cinnamon stick, coriander seeds, fennel seeds, and cardamom seeds.
+Lightly grilling these whole spices and boiling them in the vegetable broth is what creates the unique aromas of this recipe.

-This part is up to you.
-I wanted to do this as an open recipe.
+That part is yours.
+You can use this recipe as an example.
 This means that you can choose the toppings you want to use.

-Bear in mind that the nutrition facts include the broth, noodles and suggested toppings.
-Make kidney friendly choices if you use other toppings or ingredients.
+Keep in mind that the nutritional values of this recipe include broth, noodles, and the suggested toppings.
+Make kidney friendly choices if you use different toppings or ingredients.

 How to make a low sodium vegan pho

-There are many ways to make a pho, but I have used a very simple and straightforward methodology to reduce the amount of manipulation.
-The simpler the better.
+There are many ways to make a pho, but I used a very simple and straightforward methodology to reduce the amount of manipulation.
+The simpler it is, the better.

 Toast the spices

-Heat a medium pot over low heat and stir in the spices until fragrant, about 30 seconds.
-This will enhance the flavor a bit.
-If you are afraid of burning the spices or want to save a step, it is possible to skip it without affecting the overall flavors too much.
+Heat a medium pot over low heat and roast the whole spices dry until fragrant, about 30 seconds.
+This will improve the flavor.
+If you are afraid of burning the spices or want to save a step, it is possible to skip it without affecting the overall flavor too much.

 Make the broth

-Once the spices are ready (if you are toasting them), simply add all of the broth ingredients to the pot.
-Bring to a boil over high heat then simmer at medium-low heat for about 30 minutes.
+Once the spices are ready (if you roast them), simply add all the ingredients from the broth to the pot.
+Bring to a boil over high heat and simmer over medium-low heat for about 30 minutes.

 Cook your noodles and prepare your toppings